thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 ## Thunderbird envelope

-The Thunderbird envelope is always a password-protected ZIP64 archive with this logical layout:
+The Thunderbird envelope is always an age-encrypted file whose ZIP64 plaintext has this logical layout:

 ```text
 manifest.json